DevEooo/Housing-Property/README.md

-  # 🏠 Housing Property Website (UI)
+  # 🏠 Housing Property Website

 ## 📌 Purpose
 This project was built to practice creating a modern, responsive real estate website UI.
 The goal is to design a clean and user-friendly interface for showcasing property listings.

 ## 📖 Description
-A housing property website frontend that displays property listings with a focus on responsive design and usability.
-Currently, the project includes only the UI (no backend or authentication).
-Login and register pages may be added later.
+Housing Property is a digital platform designed to simplify the process of discovering, applying for, and managing housing properties.
+It caters to both property seekers (tenants, buyers) and property providers (landlords, agents, developers) by offering a clean, responsive, and user-friendly interface.
+The platform focuses on streamlining real estate browsing while laying the foundation for future integration of advanced tools such as application management, property listings, and real-time updates.

 ## 🛠 Tech Stack
 - TypeScript + Vite